hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_vhdl.rst

 A large ecosystem of VHDL artifacts can be generated that support both implementation and simulation in your project.
-See the :ref:`vhdl_register_example` below for a real-world use case of all these artifacts.
+For synthesis:

-* :class:`.VhdlRegisterPackageGenerator` generates the base VHDL package with register indexes and modes, field indexes, field types, and field conversion functions.
+* :class:`.VhdlRegisterPackageGenerator` generates the base VHDL package with indexes, modes, types, and conversion functions.
-* :class:`.VhdlRecordPackageGenerator` generates a VHDL package with register records that use native VHDL types for all fields, along with conversion functions for these.
+* :class:`.VhdlRecordPackageGenerator` generates a package with register records that use native VHDL types for all fields, along with conversion functions.
 * :class:`.VhdlAxiLiteWrapperGenerator` generates a VHDL entity that wraps an AXI-Lite general register file, and exposes register values to application using the natively typed records.

-* :class:`.VhdlSimulationReadWritePackageGenerator` generates a VHDL simulation support package with procedures for reading/writing register or field values.
+For simulation:

-* :class:`.VhdlSimulationCheckPackageGenerator` generates a VHDL simulation support package with procedures for checking current register and field values against a given expected value.
+* :class:`.VhdlSimulationReadWritePackageGenerator` generates a package with
-* :class:`.VhdlSimulationWaitUntilPackageGenerator` generates a VHDL simulation support package with procedures for waiting until a readable register or field assumes a given value.
+  procedures for reading and writing register/field values as a one-liner.

-The recommended workflow is to generate the register file wrapper from :class:`.VhdlAxiLiteWrapperGenerator` and instantiate it in your VHDL design.
+* :class:`.VhdlSimulationCheckPackageGenerator` generates a package with
-With this, registers and their field values are available as native VHDL typed values, requiring no conversion.
+  procedures for checking current register/field values against a given expected value.
-See the example below for an example of this.
+* :class:`.VhdlSimulationWaitUntilPackageGenerator` generates a package with

-.. _vhdl_register_example:
+  procedures for waiting until a readable register/field assumes a given value.

 Example
 -------